 ESRS: A beginner's guide to the EU's sustainability reporting standards.

-CSRD, and by extension, the ESRS, have completely changed the ESG reporting.
-The directive now impacts even more companies than its predecessor.
-And the standards cover more ground in terms of the environmental and social impact of businesses operating in the EU block.
+CSRD, and by extension, the ESRS, have completely changed ESG reporting.
+The directive widened ESG reporting beyond its predecessor, though 2026 reforms have since narrowed who actually has to report.
+And the standards cover more ground in terms of the environmental and social impact of businesses operating in the EU bloc.

 This guide will cover the ESRS thoroughly to help you understand what the standards cover and how to go about reporting.
 The actual document is well over 250 pages, so consider this a succinct summary of the main takeaways.